sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2.md

 - How would you study and estimate these associations?
 How would you identify which species are associated to cancer?
 Which kind of test can you use?
 - Try to apply a t-test or a Wilcoxon test to your data.
 - Explore how SIAMCAT identify associations between clades and phenotypes: [link](https://bioconductor.org/packages/release/bioc/vignettes/SIAMCAT/inst/doc/SIAMCAT_vignette.html)
-- What kind of normalization SIAMCAT allow to use?
+- What kind of normalization and filters there are in SIAMCAT?
 - Try to run SIAMCAT to do association testing.

 The associations metrics computed by SIAMCAT are stored in the SIAMCAT